 The library patron is an important part of the selection process.
 An individual request from a patron for a title is usually honored if the request conforms to the guidelines outlined in this policy statement.
-The library has a suggestion box near the circulation desk and request forms at both the reference and circulation desks.
-Suggestions regarding services and other aspects of library operations are also encouraged.
+Suggestion forms can be obtained at the circulation desk or by completing this form.
+Suggestions regarding services and other aspects of library operations can be made by contacting the director at firstname.lastname@example.org or by calling 717-533-6555 ext.
+3715.
 The Hershey Public Library endorses the Library Bill of Rights, the Freedom to Read Statement, and the Freedom to View statements of the American Library Association, all of which are included at the end of this policy and are intended to be a part of this policy statement.

 Library materials are selected on the basis of informational, educational, cultural, and recreational value.
 These materials are selected in compliance with the mission and goals of the library.
 The following general criteria are also used in selecting materials for addition to the collection:

 • importance and value to the collection and library users

 • authority, accuracy, and artistic quality.

 The ultimate responsibility for materials selection and the development of the library collection rests with the Library Director who operates within the framework of policies determined by the Library Board.
 The actual selection of materials is accomplished by the Collection Development Librarian, the Children’s Librarian and other professional library staff under the general supervision of the Director.